 IEEE 802 LMSC strongly advises against auctioning the spectrum in the 6425 MHz to 6725 MHz and 7025 MHz to 7125 MHz ranges for IMT in any future auction until after the completion of comprehensive international studies and real-world assessments.
 ITU region 3 is working on finalizing the 7 GHz spectrum (7125 MHz to 8400 MHz) for IMT use and any auctioning decision in the upper 6 GHz band is recommended to be delayed until this spectrum is finalized in the region.

 The upper 6 GHz band is presently the subject of extensive technical review and coexistence studies by global regulatory bodies.
 These studies are essential for determining whether IMT deployment in these frequencies can coexist with incumbent fixed, satellite, and rapidly expanding delicensed uses such as Wi-Fi 6E, Wi-Fi 7, and fixed wireless access without harmful interference.
 Recent deployments of delicensed 6 GHz spectrum have demonstrated significant benefits for consumers and the broader economy, including dramatic improvements in indoor wireless capacity, support for hybrid work, digital education, and bridging the digital divide through fixed wireless access with outcomes documented in recent industry and academic research.
-For example, in 2024 Wi-Fi Alliance and the Faculty of Medicine Ramathibodi Hospital at Mahidol University in Thailand successfully completed a seven-month trial showcasing the benefits of 6 GHz Wi-Fi for healthcare.
+For example, in 2024, Wi-Fi Alliance and the Faculty of Medicine Ramathibodi Hospital at Mahidol University in Thailand successfully completed a seven-month trial showcasing the benefits of 6 GHz Wi-Fi for healthcare.
 The study, supported by the U.S. Trade and Development Agency (USTDA), demonstrated improved performance for medical applications like AR/VR training and near-instant response times, addressing network overload and latency issues with legacy Wi-Fi spectrum which utilizes narrower channels.
 The goal was to show how the 6 GHz band with wider channels can transform healthcare by providing high performance and ultra-low latency use cases, and the data collected over the course of the pilot trial showed more than a two-time increase in network data throughput and more than a five-time reduction in latency when using the entire 6 GHz band versus the lower 6 GHz band.

 IEEE 802 LMSC believes it is critical to allow time for the full evaluation of these delicensed deployments, particularly as hybrid spectrum management approaches, such as prioritizing delicensed use indoors and IMT deployment outdoors, are actively being studied and piloted around the world.
 These models may ultimately provide the greatest long-term value by efficiently accommodating the needs of diverse users and technologies.
 Prematurely auctioning the upper 6 GHz spectrum for IMT risks foreclosing these broader benefits and could lead to regulatory fragmentation, reduced innovation, and inefficient spectrum utilization.
-Therefore, we recommend that no timeline for IMT auctioning be set before 2027, allowing for the completion of ongoing technical studies, harmonization efforts, and market impact assessments.
+Therefore, we recommend that no timeline for IMT auctioning be set before the end of WRC 2027, allowing for the completion of ongoing technical studies, harmonization efforts, and market impact assessments.
 This measured approach will best ensure that any future decisions regarding the 6425 MHz to 6725 MHz and 7025 MHz to 7125 MHz bands are aligned with global best practices and maximize public benefit.

 Q16.
 Considering that the satellite-based service (uplink) will coexist with IMT-based services in the upper 6 GHz band, whether pilot trials should be conducted to ascertain the keep-out distance of the IMT base stations for satellite uplink stations before the auction of the upper 6 GHz band, or should it be left to the telecom service providers to ascertain the keep-out distance of the IMT base stations for satellite uplink stations at the time of commercial deployment after the auction?
 Kindly provide a detailed response with justifications.